HelpGiveThanks/HGTconfiguration/README.md

 This template is built to make installation easy.

+#####A. Create a new project manager and forum for your family, roomates, friends, organization, business, etc.
+1. Purchase a website hosting accounting that comes with a cPanel Version	11.42.+, PHP version	5.3.2+, MySQL version	5.1.7+.
+I got mine here and am very happy with their service: http://www.umbrahosting.com/linux/shared-hosting $24/year + $10/year domain-name plan.
+(Perfect for a small website.)
+1. Log into your cPanel: http://YOURWEBSITE.ORG/cpanel.
+1. Scroll down to Software/Services sections and click on Softaculous icon.
+1. Enter 'The Bug' in the top right search box, and click on The Bug Genie.
+1. Click install.
+1. Leave most everything as is, but change
+     1. In Directory 'buggenie' to 'pm' for project manager.
+     1. Leave the password as 'pass' and change it when you're finished setting up (it's just a lot easier).
+     1. Change the email address to an email address associated with a Gravatar icon.
+1. Click install.
+1. Next type 'vanilla' in the top right search box, and click on Vanilla.
+1. Click install.
+1. Leave most everything as is, but change
+     1. In Directory 'vanilla' to 'forum' for forum.
+     1. Leave the password as 'pass' and change it when you're finished setting up (it's just a lot easier).
+     1. Change the email address to the same one used to install The Bug Genie (TGB).
+1. Click install.
+1. Return to the cPanel by clicking  the 'go to control panel' icon on the top menu bar.
+It's the blue-postage-stamp- with-a-gear-over-it icon (the first icon reading left-to-right).
+1. In the Files section click the 'File Manager' icon, and then click the popup window's 'Go' button.

 #####A. Template drop-in replacement preparation
 1. Download the HGTtemplate.zip template.
 1. Upload the template to your web server and extract it.